dabonetn/ti99psu-replacement/README.md

 Full drop in TI99/4a Power supply replacement.
 No soldering.

-This board is a drop in replacement for the internal TI99/4a power board.
+This board is a drop in replacement for the internal TI99/4a power board that uses the pin headers to connect to the motherboard.
+There is a header to install the pigtail that some early units used.

 It uses a regulated +12V DC external power supply, 48 watt or greater.
 (4amp)

 Use a good quality supply, as this is the actual +12v for the computer.